flipacholas/Architecture-of-consoles/articles/_index.md

 This is not a developer manual, just an *in depth* introduction to how each system worked internally.
 Bear in mind that tech has gotten really complicated lately, so if you struggle to follow my latest articles, try reading the early ones first.
 They introduce many concepts and definitions that are constantly revisited.

 Basic knowledge of computing is preferable, however, I try really hard to adapt my content for wider audiences, so please don't be afraid to give it a try!
+But if that's not enough, you may want to look at the [supporting readings]({{< ref "readings" >}}).

 While I try to be as accurate as possible, if you find any mistakes please {{< email "give me a shout" >}} or {{< consoles_repo_link "propose changes" >}}.
 <!--
 Translated article should add this line: